nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 6. Lend a hand: `help`

-Shows you the proper format of commands.
+I can show you the proper format of commands.

 #### Format: `help`